+Yes.
 You may tell yourself that you’re in love with the person you’re cheating on.
-But in reality, when you’re in love with someone, there is no room for a third person or distractions of any kind.
+But in reality, when you’re in love with someone, there is no room for a third person or distractions of any kind in a monogamous setup.

-Often, unresolved feelings from the past or underlying issues in the current relationship are the reason people cheat on those they claim to love.
+Often, unresolved feelings from the past or underlying issues in the current relationship are the reason people cheat on those they love.

 For a relationship to work after a breach of trust, first and foremost, the cheating has to stop.
 Even then, it is a long road to recovery.
 Making the relationship work will require a consistent effort from both partners for the long haul.